maxlindmark/bentfish/README.md

 # Bentfish

-This repository contains data and code for producing spatiotemporal indicies of abundance (using the R-package `sdmTMB()`[Anderson et al. (2020)](https://github.com/pbs-assess/sdmTMB)) of benthic invertebrate groups in the Baltic Sea.
+This repository contains data and code for producing spatiotemporal indicies of abundance (using the R-package `sdmTMB()`[Anderson et al. (2020)](https://github.com/pbs-assess/sdmTMB)) of benthic invertebrate groups in the Baltic Sea, as well as preparing stomach data of cod and flounder.
 Part of bentfish project.

 How to navigate this repo: